The average size of the kernel of a matrix and orbits of linear groups: Orbits and conjugacy classes of linear groups

 \subsection{Orbits of $p$-adic linear groups}

 Let $\fO$ be the valuation ring of a non-Archimedean local field $K$.
 Recall that $\fP$ denotes the maximal ideal of $\fO$ and that $q$ and $p$ denote the size and characteristic of the residue field of $K$, respectively.
 Further recall the definition of $\Zeta^\oc_G(T)$ (Definition~\ref{d:cc_oc}(\ref{d:cc_oc2})).
-Although we will not need it in the sequel, since it might be of independent interest, we note the following rationality statement for $\Zeta^\oc_G(T)$, a consequence of a powerful model-theoretic result due to Cluckers~\cite[App.~A]{HMRC15}.
+Although we will not need it in the sequel, since it might be of independent interest, we note the following rationality statement for $\Zeta^\oc_G(T)$.

 \begin{thm} Let $G \le \GL_d(\ZZ_p)$.
-Then $\Zeta_{G}(T) \in \QQ(T)$.
+Then $\Zeta_{G}^{\oc}(T) \in \QQ(T)$.
 More precisely, there are $a_1,\dotsc,a_r \in \ZZ$ and $b_1,\dotsc,b_r \in \NN$ such that $\prod_{i=1}^r (1-p^{a_i}T^{b_i}) \Zeta^\oc_G(T) \in \QQ[T]$. \end{thm}

+\begin{rem} \quad \begin{enumerate} \item The author does not know if the conclusion of Theorem~\ref{thm:orbit_rationality} remains valid if $G$ is allowed to be a subgroup of $\GL_d(\FF_q\llb z\rrb)$.
+The proof of Theorem~\ref{thm:orbit_rationality} below combines basic $p$-adic Lie theory and a powerful model-theoretic result due to Cluckers~\cite[App.~A]{HMRC17}.
+Both of these ingredients are only available in characteristic zero.
+In the latter case, this reflects the mysterious nature of the model theory of local fields of (small) positive characteristic. \item Avni et al.~\cite[Thms E, A.5]{AKOV16b} gave formulae for the ``similarity class zeta functions'' associated with the groups $\GL_d(\fO)$ and $\mathrm{GU}_d(\fO)$ for $d = 2,3$.
+In addition to being consistent with Theorem~\ref{thm:orbit_rationality}, their formulae are valid for all local fields $K$ subject to the sole assumption that $q$ be odd in case of $\mathrm{GU}_d(\fO)$.
+As explained in (\ref{rem:oc_positive_similarity1}), the techniques employed here seem incapable of establishing rationality results in such great generality. \end{enumerate} \end{rem}